madhu2904/CompanyLandingPage/README.md

 # CompanyLandingPage
-Landing page for a company
+Landing page for a company developed using Bootstrap,Html,Css.